jrothrock/staple_themes/README.md

 Themes can be found at: https://staplethemes.com

-This project contains the rails site for Staple Themes, as well as the files needed for rapid theme and plugin development.
+This project contains the Rails site for the Staple Themes website, as well as the files needed for rapid theme and plugin development.

 ## Staple Themes Server